jp3r3z/chattigo-webchat/README.md

 just add `required: true` to its definition in `login_fields` option.

 Also, you can provide a validation function for each field by using the `validation` field.
-Such function must recieve a parameter corresponding to the value of the field to be validated, and must throw an exception with the desired message in case the value is invalid.
+Such function must receive a parameter corresponding to the value of the field to be validated, and must throw an exception with the desired message in case the value is invalid.